ProShares Inflation Expectations ETF (NYSEARCA:RINF) Stock Price Down 0%

-ProShares Inflation Expectations ETF (NYSEARCA:RINF – Get Free Report)’s stock price dropped 0% on Monday .
+Shares of ProShares Inflation Expectations ETF (NYSEARCA:RINF – Get Free Report) were down 0% on Monday .
 The company traded as low as $31.90 and last traded at $31.91.
-Approximately 1,095 shares changed hands during mid-day trading, a decline of 85% from the average daily volume of 7,479 shares.
+Approximately 1,095 shares were traded during trading, a decline of 85% from the average daily volume of 7,479 shares.
 The stock had previously closed at $31.92.

 About ProShares Inflation Expectations ETF